filipe-chau/odin-recipes/README.md

-# Frontend Mentor - QR code component solution
+# THE ODIN PROJECTS - PROJECT 01: RECIPES WEBSITE

 ## Table of contents